For mid-market acquirers, family offices & search funds

 Sourcing provenance partners and counterparties can verify themselves.

 When a deal closes — or when a deal is passed and the question comes back six months later — what matters is the record.
-DealMatcher runs on Knox, the Bonis Systems evidence protocol.
-Each listing intake and pass/interested decision is hash-chained and timestamped into Bitcoin through OpenTimestamps; the score is reproducible from the inputs and is anchored as part of the intake block.
-The chain is self-verifying.
+DealMatcher keeps a tamper-evident record under every screen.
+Each listing intake and pass/interested decision is captured the moment it happens; the score is reproducible from the inputs and is part of the record.
 Nobody — not Bonis Systems, not the buyer, not the broker on the other side — can retroactively alter what the sourcing pipeline saw or decided.

 What you get on every deal you screen

-• SHA-256 hash of every listing record written to the pipeline
+• A tamper-evident record of every listing written to the pipeline

-• Self-serve verification at /api/knox/verify — any partner or counterparty can independently confirm
+• Any partner or counterparty can confirm a record independently

 Where the line is